microsoft/onnxruntime-inference-examples/mobile/examples/phi-3/ios/LocalLLM/LocalLLM/README.md

 If you build from source and get the latest .dylibs for ORT and ORT GenAI, please copy the .dylibs over to `mobile\examples\phi-3\ios\LocalLLM\LocalLLM\lib` and copy the latest header files over to `mobile\examples\phi-3\ios\LocalLLM\LocalLLM\header`

-Usually the build output path for libonnxruntime.dylib is under `<ORT_PROJECT_ROOT>/build/intermediates/<platform>_<arch>/<build_config>/<build_config-platform>/libonnxruntime.dylib` and the build output path for libonnxruntime-genai.dylib is under `<ORT_GENAI_PROJECT_ROOT>/build/<build_config-platform>/libonnxruntime-genai.dylib`.
-For example: it may look like: `onnxruntime/build/intermediates/iphoneos_arm64/Release/Release-iphoneos/libonnxruntime.1.19.0.dylib` and similarly `onnxruntime-genai/build/Release/Release-iphoneos/libonnxruntime-genai.dylib`.
+The build output path for libonnxruntime.dylib is `<ORT_PROJECT_ROOT>/build/intermediates/<platform>_<arch>/<build_config>/<build_config-platform>/libonnxruntime.dylib`
+The build output path for libonnxruntime-genai.dylib is `<ORT_GENAI_PROJECT_ROOT>/build/<build_config-platform>/libonnxruntime-genai.dylib`.
-(The absolute path may be slightly different based on build folder/config/architecture.)

-The resulting header directory should correctly contains:
-`mobile\examples\phi-3\ios\LocalLLM\LocalLLM\lib\libonnxruntime-genai.dylib`
-`mobile\examples\phi-3\ios\LocalLLM\LocalLLM\lib\libonnxruntime.1.19.0.dylib`
+For example:
+- `onnxruntime/build/intermediates/iphoneos_arm64/Release/Release-iphoneos/libonnxruntime.1.19.0.dylib`
+- `onnxruntime-genai/build/Release/Release-iphoneos/libonnxruntime-genai.dylib`.

+Note that you will need to build and copy the correct dylib for the target architecture you wish to run the app on. e.g. if you want to run on the iOS simulator on an Intel mac, you must build both onnxruntime and onnxruntime-genai for x86_64 and copy the dylibs to the app's `lib` directory. if you want to run on an iPhone, you must build both onnxruntime and onnxruntime-genai for arm64 and copy the dylibs to the app's `lib` directory.

-And the source header files required including:
+The header files to copy are:
 `<ORT_MAIN_SOURCE_REPO>/onnxruntime/core/session/onnxruntime_c_api.h`,
 `<ORT_GENAI_MAIN_SOURCE_REPO>/src/ort_genai.h`,
 `<ORT_GENAI_MAIN_SOURCE_REPO>/src/ort_genai_c.h`.